 Want more Rocket Your Dollar right to your inbox?
-Click the button below to subscribe to our weekly episodes that go live every Wednesday at 4:00 AM EST.
+Click the button below to subscribe.

 Nikki Shear :Welcome everyone to Rocket Your Dollar, the podcast from your friends at Rocket Dollar.
 In this show, we discuss the power of self-directed investing.
 Today, I'm filling in for Thomas Young.
 My name is Nikki Shear and I am a marketing associate at Rocket Dollar and the producer of the show.
 Thanks for joining us.
 Let's jump in.
 Today, I am proud to introduce one of our Rocket Dollar partners, Dr. Roshawnna Novellus, founder and CEO of EnrichHER.
 EnrichHER is an online crowdfunding platform that can provide up to one million in financing and operating capital to allow carefully vetted women-founded businesses to grow and scale.
 EnrichHER is registered with the Securities and Exchange Commission as a funding portal and as a member of FINRA.